-Along with her therapy and supervision practice, she is a current Adjunct Faculty member at Virginia Tech., Marriage and Family Therapy Master’s Program teaching a Play Therapy course as well as former Adjunct faculty at George Mason University and Catholic University of America in the School of Social Work.
-She also has presented on play therapy topics for the University of Maryland Continuing Education program as well as in the Northern Virginia area for Fairfax County schools and Association for Play Therapy.
+Along with her therapy and supervision practice, she is the President for the Virginia Association for Play Therapy.
+(VAPT).
+She is also an Adjunct Faculty member at Virginia Tech., Marriage and Family Therapy Master’s Program teaching Play Therapy and an Adjunct faculty member at George Mason University and Catholic University of America in the School of Social Work.
+She has presented on play therapy topics for the Association for Play Therapy, University of Maryland Continuing Education program as well as in the Northern Virginia area and for Fairfax County schools.

 Sheri received her Bachelor of Arts (B.A.) in Psychology from Ohio University in 1987 and earned a Master of Social Work (M.S.W.) at University of Pittsburgh in 1989.
 She went on to complete a Family Therapy Certificate with the Alexandria Family Therapy Institute, an Infant/Child Mental Health Certificate at the Washington School of Psychiatry, an Adoption Competency Certificate from the University of Maryland while also completing her training to receive her Play Therapy certification and the ability to supervise play therapists.
 She is also trained in Theraplay® which focuses on strengthening the parent child attachment relationship.

 For more about play therapy and a quote by Sheri explaining why it is important to teach parents to be “play therapists” with their kids read, Social Work Today: The Power of Play Therapy.